 Was 7 days of burnout recovery not enough?
 Repeat steps 2-4.

 Find any of this helpful?
-Drop your info below for more life hacks, tips for creatives and entrepreneurs, eco-friendly product recs, and exclusive offers to work with me.
+Drop your info below for more tips on managing and preventing burnout, and advice for artists and entrepreneurs.